 Erika Roush double-majored in music and math as an undergraduate at Illinois Wesleyan University.
 She played in the Waukegan Symphony Orchestra until moving to Tucson, where she joined SASO in 2002.
-Through her violin she has had the opportunity to travel to the Czech Republic, Spain, China and Mexico.
+Through her violin she has had the opportunity to travel to the Czech Republic, Spain, China, Mexico and Brazil.
 Erika is proud to work with the solar installation company Technicians For Sustainability.

 Growing up in Australia, Tim Secomb had lessons on the piano and the violin.
 Then, while studying mathematics and pursuing a scientific career, he played violin in a number of university orchestras in Melbourne, Cambridge (UK) and New York.
 In 1981, he moved to Tucson and joined SASO.
 He started playing the viola at that time.
 Over the years, he has played as principal viola and as principal second violin in SASO, as well as serving the organization as treasurer, president, vice-president and personnel manager at various times.
 Along with his orchestral playing, he is also an enthusiastic chamber-music player.